selimslab/selimslab.github.io/_NOTES/practical-skills/business/context-software-systems.md

 Starting a business is a great way to create value

-It has also a lot of overhead and sometimes I felt like butter spread over too much bread -> [[mastery-comes-from-focus]]
+It has also a lot of overhead and sometimes I felt like butter spread over too much bread -> [[mastery]]

 Overall it is less comfortable yet more exciting